Regulatory press releases

 The shareholders are entitled to some information at the Annual General Meeting.
 The Board of Directors and the President shall, if any shareholder so requests and the Board of Directors believes that it can be done without material harm to the Company, provide information regarding circumstances that may affect the assessment of an item on the agenda and circumstances that can affect the assessment of the Company’s or its subsidiaries’ financial situation and the Company’s relation to other companies within the group.

-The annual report and auditor’s report, the auditor’s opinion whether the annual general meeting’s guidelines for compensation to senior executives have been complied with and the proposal by the Board of Directors to amend the articles of association and to authorize the Board of Directors to resolve to issue shares will be available at the Company's offices on Klarabergsviadukten 70, D6, Stockholm and on the Company's website, www.ssab.com commencing Wednesday, March 19, 2014 and will be sent to those shareholders who so request and state their address.
+The annual report and auditor’s report, the auditor’s opinion whether the annual general meeting’s guidelines for compensation to senior executives have been complied with, and shareholders proposals will be available at the Company's offices on Klarabergsviadukten 70, D6, Stockholm and on the Company's website, www.ssab.com commencing Wednesday, March 18, 2015 and will be sent to those shareholders who so request and state their address.
 Orders may be placed by telephone on +46 8-45 45 760.

 Number of shares and votes

 In the Company, there are 304,183,270 class A shares, each with one vote per share, and 245,062,240 class B shares, each with 1/10 vote per share, entailing that in total there are 549,245,510 shares and 328,689,494 votes in the Company.

 Registration will commence at 11.30 am and coffee and cake will be served before the meeting commences.

 This information is published by SSAB pursuant to the requirements of the Finnish Securities Market Act and the Swedish Securities Market Act.
 Submitted for publication at 8.30am CET, March 4, 2015.